74 Important SEO Statistics

 Let’s kick things off with super critical stats about search engines, SEO and the search engine optimization industry.
 I pulled these from industry studies, surveys, reports and even statements from Google.
 Let’s dive right in.

-1. Google uses over 200 factors in their algorithm for ranking websites (Backlinko)
+- Google uses over 200 factors in its algorithm for ranking websites (Backlinko)

-9. High-quality content, page experience and links ranked as the top 3 ranking factors of Google’s search results (Search Engine Journal)
+- High-quality content, page experience, and links ranked as the top 3 ranking factors of Google’s search results (Search Engine Journal)

 How Many Searches Does Google Get A Day?

-Currently, the number of searches on Google a day is over 7 billion, which translates to people searching 81,000 times per second.
-If we were to look at how many people are using Google yearly, the number was over 2.55 trillion searches in 2020.
+Currently, the number of searches on Google a day is approximately 16.4 billion, which translates to people searching around 190,000 times per second.
+If we were to look at how many people are using Google yearly, the number is over 5 trillion searches in 2025.

 How have these numbers changed in terms of Google’s search growth?

-However, for those of you that want to cite actual figures, you should be aware that Google has not provided their data for some time, and these are the most up-to-date estimates available online.
+However, for those of you who want to cite actual figures, you should be aware that Google has not provided its data for some time, and these are the most up-to-date estimates available online.

 If anything, they are a lower estimate than the actual figures, so it’s a safe bet to cite ‘or more’ with any mention when referring to the numbers above.